Skip to Content

 Also, be aware of Halloween versions in the small packs.
 Depending on the company, it may contain palm oil.

 You should be able to find these snacks palm oil free so be sure to read labels before purchasing.
 Our favorite is Rold Gold.
+Sadly, Synder’s of Hanover Pretzels, another popular brand, now contains palm oil.
+They didn’t used to.
+Please always read labels before buying.
 This post lists pretzels without palm oil.

 Protein Meat Snacks